 - The OS will check the Windows Update servers and download any available updates.

 Frequently Asked Questions

-No. In case if the process belongs to the legitimate system element, you will not be able to edit the root directory of the system, where it is stored, without granting yourself permission for this action.
-And its deletion will surely lead to a system crash without a possibility of loading the system back, because the crucial component is absent.
+No. In case the process belongs to the legitimate system element, you will not be able to edit the system’s root directory, where it is stored, without granting yourself permission for this action.
+And its deletion will undoubtedly lead to a system crash without the possibility of loading the system back because the crucial component is absent.

 Is it possible to decrease the hardware consumption of this process?

-That process consumes literally nothing, so you will likely see no occasions when there is a need to make it less greedy with resources.
-However, if you see that it takes more than 20-30% of your CPU and the same amount of RAM, it is likely a virus.
+That process consumes nothing, so you will likely see no occasions when there is a need to make it less greedy with resources.
+However, it is expected a virus if you know that it takes more than 20-30% of your CPU and the same amount of RAM.
 Perform the guide I wrote above.

 How can I know this process is malicious without checking its root directory?

-As it was mentioned in the previous question, the CPU/RAM consumption of the original process is very low.
-So, the Windows Shell Experience Host that uses a lot of hardware capacity is definitely a virus.
-Another way to understand that this process belongs to a malicious program is its location inside of the Task Manager.
+As mentioned in the previous question, the CPU/RAM consumption of the actual process is deficient.
+So, the Windows Shell Experience Host that uses a lot of hardware capacity is a virus.
+Another way to understand that this process belongs to a malicious program is its location inside the Task Manager.
 System processes are listed in the corresponding thread, so the Windows Shell Experience Host application among the user’s background processes is a sign of malware presence.

 User Review( votes)